datacarpentry/image-processing/_episodes/03-opencv-images.md

 in the `namedWindow()` call.
 The second parameter is the variable containing the image to display.

-The `cv2.waitKey(0)` function call instructs our program to wait -- potentially forever -- until the user presses a key before moving on to the next line.
+The `cv2.waitKey(delay = 0)` function call instructs our program to wait --
+potentially forever -- until the user presses a key before moving on to the next line.
 If we specify a number other than 0 in the `waitKey()` call, the program will pause for that many milliseconds, and then continue automatically.

+> ## Named versus positional arguments
+>
+> When we call functions in Python, there are two ways we can specify the
+> necessary arguments.
+We can specify the arguments *positionally*, i.e., in
+> the order the parameters appear in the function definition, or we can
+> use *named arguments*.
+>
+> For example, the `cv2.imread()` function definition specifies two parameters,
+> the file name to read and an optional flag value.
+So, we could load in the
+> chair image in the sample code above using positional parameters like this:
+>
+> `image = cv2.imread('chair.jpg')`
+>
+> Since the function expects the first argument to be the file name, there is
+> no confusion about what `'char.jpg'` means.
+>
+> The style we will use in this workshop is to name each parameters, like this:
+>
+> `image = cv2.imread(filename = 'chair.jpg')`
+>
+> This style will make it easier for you to learn how to use the variety of
+> functions we will cover in this workshop.
+{: .callout}

 > ## Experimenting with windows
 >